 - Area Health Education Center programs

-The school also includes the research efforts of more than 1,441 basic and clinical faculty.
-Conducted under the auspices of various academic and clinical departments and multidisciplinary centers and institutes, their combined efforts make Duke one of the largest biomedical research enterprises in the country, with more than $600 million in sponsored research annually.
+The school also includes the research efforts of about 2,136 basic and clinical faculty in 34 departments, centers and institutes.
+Their combined efforts make Duke one of the largest biomedical research enterprises in the country, with more than $650 million in sponsored research expenditures annually.

 The majority of faculty members also care for patients, practicing at Duke University Health System locations throughout the Triangle and beyond.